collocations.org

 A future version of the camera is currently being developed.

-basic, standard | primitive, simplified | amended, enhanced, improved, modified, refined, revamped | advanced, complex, elaborate, sophisticated
+amended, enhanced, improved, modified, refined, revamped

 a more advanced version of the initial concept

-VERB + VERSION
+VERB + version

-develop | bring out, create, come out/up with, introduce, launch, offer, present, produce, release, roll out, unveil
+bring out, come out with, come up with, create, introduce, launch, offer, present, produce, release, roll out, unveil

 The company will roll out an enhanced version of its operating system in the new year.

-VERSION + VERB
+version + VERB

 be out, come out

-The new version comes out in June.
+The new version comes out next year.

-The new version comes out in June.
+The final version is due out in June.

 be based on sth

-2. play, film, book, piece of writing, etc.
+2. play, film/movie, book, piece of writing, etc.

 draft, rough